 All medical procedures have potential complications, risks, and side effects.
 Kyphoplasty poses the risk of infection or bleeding at the site where the needle was inserted.
 In some cases, patients experience nerve damage which can lead to numbness, tingling, or weakness.
 There is also the possibility of an allergic reaction to the materials that are used in the procedure.

-Learn More About the Kyphoplasty Procedure at The Orthopedic Clinic Today
+Learn More About Kyphoplasty at The Orthopedic Clinic Today

 At The Orthopedic Clinic, we want you to live your life in full motion.
 If you’ve been feeling pain and discomfort associated with a vertebral fracture, let us help you get back to doing the things you love.